 Censinet is not in the business of selling or licensing information we collect.
-We may share your information for the reason(s) disclosed to you at the time we collect it, with your authorization or consent, as well as in the following ways:
+We only share your information for the reason(s) disclosed to you at the time we collect it, with your authorization or consent, as well as in the following ways:

 - With our Affiliates, Business Units and Brands.
-We may share your information internally among our business units, brands, and our affiliates in order to provide you our Services and generally to improve our product and service offerings.
+We may share your business contact information internally among our business units, brands, and our affiliates in order to provide you our Services and generally to improve our product and service offerings.

 - With Our Vendors.
 Censinet may share information with companies that perform services on behalf of Censinet, such as vendors that provide email delivery or online marketing programs, third party hosting providers and vendors managing online account access.
 Censinet may disclose Personal Information that Censinet collects about you to these companies to enable them to perform these services, but they are required to safeguard the Personal Information and are not authorized to use it for any purpose other than completing their contractual requirements to Censinet.